EspiraMarvin/dictus/README.md

 ## golang crud with GORM and POSTGRES

 1 .
-Create `env.sh` and add the following environment variables.
-This assumes that you have created a database whose information is populated under `DB_` prefix.
+Create an .env file and populate the variables below

 ```bash

     # App post